Driving the difficult road to Tizi n'Tichka in the Atlas

-Tizi n'Tichka (called Col du Tichka in French) is a high mountain pass at an elevation of 2.260 metres (7,410 ft) above the sea level, located in the High Atlas mountains, a mountain range in central Morocco in Northern Africa.
+Tizi n'Tichka is a high mountain pass at an elevation of 2,212m (7,257ft) above sea level, located in Morocco.
+Tizi n’Tichka means “difficult mountain pasture” in Berber, and you’ll see why.

-The pass is traversed by Route Nationale 9.
-At the summit visitors will enjoy stunning views of the surrounding landscapes.
+This high mountain road offers stunning views of the Atlas Mountains around every switchback and hairpin turn.
+At the summit, visitors will enjoy stunning views of the surrounding landscapes.
 As the road begins to make its way down to Ouarzazate, travelers will be able to marvel at pre-Sahara regions that lie dry and motionless and the silent peaks of the great Atlas Mountains.
-The views, the villages and the time spent on the Tizi n’Tichka Pass are a truly unique experience.
-Travelers are encouraged to take this journey of history, wonder and natural amazement.
+The most famous road through the High Atlas leads from the vast plains surrounding the royal city of Marrakech to the pass, which is quite often blocked by snow in the winter and is then impassable down around the beautiful kasbahs (clay medieval fortress) to Ouarzazate, the gateway to the valley of the river Draa and the Sahara Desert.
+The views, the villages, and the time spent on the Tizi n’Tichka Pass are a truly unique experience.
+Travelers are encouraged to take this journey of history, wonder, and natural amazement.

 Near the pass is Kasbah Aït Benhaddou, probably the most famous, filmed, and photographed kasbah in Morocco.
 Featured in numerous films (including Lawrence of Arabia, The Sheltering Sky, and Gladiator), it is the best-preserved kasbah in Morocco and has 10 families still inhabiting it.
 At the summit, there are shops selling minerals.